-To use this oil as a stress reliever, you can either use some sort of diffuser to get it in the air which will allow you to inhale it or you can simply apply some drops to the back of your neck in order to alleviate a lot of feelings of stress or anxiety which can lead to breakouts on their own.
+To use this oil as a stress reliever, you can either use a diffuser or you can simply apply some drops to the back of your neck in order to alleviate a lot of feelings of stress or anxiety which can lead to breakouts on their own.

 Juniper Berry Essential Oil